LUWIZ

 positions 5 to 10 cited

-92% of AI Overview citations come from the top 10, but 47% concern positions 5 to 10.
-Your exploration report cross-referenced with Search Console reveals which pages, even non-first ones, capture AI traffic — a valuable signal for prioritizing your optimizations.
+92% of AI Overview citations come from the top 10, but 47% involve positions 5 to 10.
+Your exploration report crossed with Search Console reveals which pages — even non-first ones — capture AI traffic, a valuable signal for prioritizing your optimizations.

 The blind spots of measurement

 No GA4 tracking captures 100% of AI traffic.
-You must interpret your numbers while knowing three structural limits, or risk false conclusions.
+You have to read your numbers knowing three structural limits, or risk false conclusions.

 Masked Direct traffic

-When an assistant does not propagate a referer — a click from the native app, an answer with no tagged outbound link — GA4 classifies the visit as 'Direct'.
-An irreducible share of your AI traffic therefore stays invisible.
-An unexplained jump in 'Direct' coinciding with a GEO campaign is often disguised AI traffic: cross-check it against your landing pages with high citation potential.
+When an assistant doesn't propagate a referer — click from the native app, answer with no tagged outbound link — GA4 classifies the visit as « Direct ».
+An irreducible share of your AI traffic stays invisible.
+An unexplained jump in « Direct » concurrent with a GEO campaign is often disguised AI traffic: cross-check with your high-citation-potential landing pages.

 Zero-click

-Most of GEO's value is not measured in clicks.
-A brand cited in a ChatGPT answer gains awareness and authority without any visit being recorded.
+Most of GEO's value isn't measured in clicks.
+A brand cited in a ChatGPT answer gains awareness and authority without a single visit being recorded.
 Recall that off-site mentions correlate at 0.737 with AI citations, versus 0.266 for Domain Rating (Ahrefs analysis of 200,000 domains, Dec.
-2025): the lever is presence, not only the click.
+2025): the lever is presence, not just the click.

 Low source overlap